jlengstorf/lengstorf.com/content/hire-me.md

   "/images/jason-lengstorf.jpg",
 ]
 +++
+## Hire Me for Speaking, Coaching, Web Consulting, Workshops, Training, and More

 My favorite place to be is up against a new challenge.
 I get to dig into research, create ideas, and test those ideas against real scenarios.

 **And that's what I'd like to do for you: solve hard problems.**